-A nonrefundable commitment fee of \$200.00 shall be required for both new and returning students to secure a place in the school.
+A nonrefundable commitment fee of \$200.00 each semester shall be required for both new and returning students to secure a place in the school.
 The deposit will be applied towards the student's semester fees.
+If the student does not attend Weimar University, the commitment fee is forfeited.